New York Market Overview

 - Total Manhattan Class A Office vacancies decreased from 10.9 % vacant to 10.7 % vacant

-- Total New York City Office vacancy decreased from 8.0 % vacant to 4.1 % vacant
+- Total New York City Office vacancy stayed at 8.0 % vacant

 Manhattan Office:The technology sector and co-working have become a strong driver of office leasing in Manhattan.
 Nearly 4 million square feet of Manhattan office leasing activity, a 77% increase from the previous year.
 The strong showing, bolstered by several blockbuster deals, kept the market on track to hit a post-recession record in 2018.
 In the third quarter, there were no leases closed over 100,000 square feet in Lower Manhattan.